jitsedesmet/ORset-RDF-store/README.md

 ```

 A triple is **visible** (returned by `match()`) if and only if at least one of its add-tags is **not** referenced by any of its remove-tags.
+In practice, the `crdt:add` triple gets removed since it contains no additional information.

 The N-Quads serialization of this structure is what gets stored on the server and exchanged between replicas.